Italian Mortgage Guide: Fact Sheet and FAQ

 Property Purchase Taxes:

-- Existing Property (Private Seller): Registration tax (Imposta di Registro): 9% of cadastral value (second home), 2% (primary residence).
+- Existing Property (Private Seller): Registration tax (Imposta di Registro): commonly 9% of cadastral value for second homes; 2% for qualifying primary residence cases.

 Mortgage Registration Tax (Imposta Sostitutiva):